badgernested/godot-screenreader/docs/1.0/installation.md

 | ``ax_stop_video`` | Shift + S | Stops video for ``VideoStreamPlayer`` instances attached with the accessibility script |
 | ``ax_start_video`` | Shift + A | Plays video for ``VideoStreamPlayer`` instances attached with the accessibility script |

-> [!IMPORTANT]
-> All of these inputs should be added in order for the screenreader to be fully functional with all controls.

 ### Globals

 Two scripts need to be loaded as globals: